Dimtemp/AzureDataFactory/lab-41-copyactivity.md

 # Lab: Ingest data using the Copy Activity

-At the end of this lad, you will have:

-1. Ingested data using the Copy Activity
-1. Used the Mapping Data Flow task to perform transformation
-1. Performed transformations using a compute resource

 ## Task 1: download the CSV file and inspect it's contents.

 1. Sign in to the Azure portal.